 We are supporting the Samaritan’s Purse by filling shoe boxes to be sent to the most disadvantaged children in the world.

-I am very conscious that it may seem odd to be distributing money to charity when we could spend it clearing our debt to parish share.
-But if we turn our eyes away from the needs of our world, torn apart and in pain then we will become insular, inward looking and we will wither as a Christian community.
+I am very conscious that it may seem odd to be distributing money to charity when things are tight.
+But the reality is that we are hugely blessed in comparison with so many and if we turn our eyes away from the needs of our world, torn apart and in pain then we will become insular, inward looking and we will wither as a Christian community.

-Concern for the world beyond our own doors is the sign
+Concern for the world beyond our own doors is one sign

 of a healthy Christian Community